harness/developer-hub/docs/platform/Secrets/Secrets-Management/5-add-secrets-manager.md

 6. If you choose to set this secret manager as the default, select **Use as Default Secret Manager**.
 7. Click **Finish**.

-When a new Default Secret Manager is set up, only new Cloud Provider and/Connector secret fields are encrypted and stored in the new Default Secret Manager.
+When a new Default Secret Manager is set up, only new Cloud Provider and/or Connector secret fields are encrypted and stored in the new Default Secret Manager.
 Cloud Providers and Connectors that were created before the modification, are unaffected.

 ### Secret manager scope